-As audiences have already learned, The Big Bang Theory aired another Star Wars-themed episode recently, in honor of The Force Awakens.
+The Big Bang Theory has aired several Star Wars-themed episodes over time, like the one in honor of The Force Awakens.
 Of course, that was not the first time the show’s geeky group has expressed their love for the iconic franchise.
-The sitcom is constantly paying homage to Star Wars, from quotes to light saber props.
+The sitcom is constantly paying homage to Star Wars, from quotes to lightsaber props.
 Here’s a look back at 10 of the best Star Wars references on The Big Bang Theory:

 10. Sheldon’s attempted “force choke”

 Who could forget Sheldon hilariously trying to choke Leonard, Raj, and Howard using the Force in the premiere episode of season three, “The Electric Can Opener Fluctuation?”
 Sheldon is furious after learning that the guys messed with his results in the North Pole.
 Later, Raj later pretends that his attempted choke hold is actually working in an effort to make him feel better.